yophlox/FunkinLauncher/README.md

 - Navigate through workflows using the left and right arrow keys.
 - View detailed information about the currently selected workflow.
 - View the commit hash, author, and commit message of the currently selected workflow.
+- Download the artifacts from the currently selected workflow.
+- Switch between repositories.

 ## Building